ScR4tCh/timebox/README.md

 * ...
 Documentation ;) ...
 * ...
 No Tests, only tested on my Linux boxes ...

+## Windows integration
+To use this library on Windows, you need to install a version of the [pybluez](https://github.com/pybluez/pybluez) library that contains a fix for [getpeername support](https://github.com/pybluez/pybluez/pull/201).
+A pre-built binary for the library supporting Python 2.7 and AMD64 can be downloaded [here](https://1drv.ms/u/s!AtLn8ELpA_G9frRzQuMKJ1QixKw).

 ## Future plans
 * split CLI and library
 * support text "rendering" and marquees